FOUNDERS FORUM EVENTS LLP

 WHO WE ARE

-Our COO is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the COO at email@example.com.
+If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our team at firstname.lastname@example.org.

 Any references to the ‘Founders Forum Group’ in this privacy notice shall include: